CompVis/stable-diffusion/README.md

 model from huggingface.co.
 This obviously didn't work for me.

-Rather than set up a hugging face local hub, I found the most expedient thing to do was to download the Bert tokenizer in advance, and patch stable-diffusion to read it from the local disk.
+Rather than set up a hugging face local hub, I found the most expedient thing to do was to download the Bert tokenizer in advance from a machine that had internet access (in this case, the head node of the cluster), and patch stable-diffusion to read it from the local disk.
 After you have completed the conda environment creation and activation steps,the steps to preload the Bert model are:

 ~~~~
 (ldm) ~/stable-diffusion$ mkdir ./models/bert